Saunders wins Folio prize, sees boost for short story

 "When 9/11 happened, nobody was asking writers what they thought and I thought it was a real problem....

-"So what a prize does is maybe in just the most crass way it calls the culture's attention to this activity that's been a little marginalized."
+"So what a prize does is maybe in just the most crass way it calls the culture's attention to this activity that's been a little marginalised."

-The award's sponsors said it is intended to recognize "the best English-language fiction from around the world" that has been published in Britain, regardless of form, genre or the author's nationality.
+The award's sponsors said it is intended to recognise "the best English-language fiction from around the world" that has been published in Britain, regardless of form, genre or the author's nationality.

 "George Saunders's stories are both artful and profound," English novelist and poet Lavinia Greenlaw, the chair of the judges, said in a statement announcing the prize winner.